Academics

 The CCT Program encourages students with different backgrounds and perspectives to work together to identify opportunities and challenges posed by new technologies.

-In building their individualized curricula, students choose among CCT courses and may also consider courses offered outside of CCT.
-Check out the many options students have to earn their degree credits.
+In building their individualized curricula, students get to choose among Communication Culture & Technology courses as well as those offered outside of the master’s program.
+Explore the many options students have to earn their degree credits.

 CCT Learning Goals